 Prepare Your Soil

 Good soil preparation is key to a productive garden.
-Use this time to dig over borders with a robust digging spade like the Kent & Stowe Capability Digging Spade which has a confident 20 year guarantee.
-You can add a good mulch or bark which will help improve the soil structure and fertility to give your plants the best start.
-You can also use this time to remove any weeds.
-A great tool is an Oscillating Hoe which will easily sever weeds from underneath the soil surface.
+Use this time to dig over borders with a robust digging spade like the Kent & Stowe Capability Digging Spade, which has a confident 20 year guarantee.
+You can add a good mulch or bark to improve soil structure and fertility.
+Remove any weeds with tools like the Oscillating Hoe, which easily severs weeds from underneath the soil surface.

 Prune Trees and Shrubs

 Late winter is the perfect time to prune dormant trees, shrubs, and hedges.
-Pruning during this time helps to shape plants, remove dead or diseased wood, and promote vigorous growth in the coming season.
-Focus on wisteria, fruit trees, and roses, as these plants benefit greatly from careful pruning to encourage healthy growth and abundant blooms.
-For wisteria, cut back lateral shoots to two or three buds - read our guide to find out more about how to prune wisteria.
+Pruning helps to shape plants, remove dead or diseased wood, and promote vigorous growth.
+Focus on wisteria, fruit trees, and roses.
+For wisteria, cut back lateral shoots to two or three buds - read our guide.
 Remove any crossing or damaged branches on fruit trees to improve airflow and light penetration.

-Clear away debris such as fallen leaves and spent plants from your borders using a shrub rake which will easily get in between plants.
-A hand fork is also ideal for gently loosening compacted soil around plants, making it easier to remove stubborn weeds and debris.
-This reduces the risk of pests and diseases while giving your garden a tidy appearance.
-Removing old plant material also makes room for new growth and allows you to identify areas that might need refreshing with new plants or mulch.
+Clear debris such as fallen leaves and spent plants from borders using a shrub rake.
+A hand fork gently loosens compacted soil, making it easier to remove weeds and debris.
+Removing old plant material makes room for new growth and helps maintain a tidy garden.

 Start Seeds Indoors

 February is a great time to start sowing seeds indoors for hardy annuals, such as sweet peas, and early vegetables like tomatoes and peppers.
-Starting seeds indoors gives them a head start in controlled conditions, ensuring healthy seedlings by the time they’re ready to be transplanted outside.
-Ensure your seedlings have plenty of light and warmth.
+Starting seeds indoors gives them a head start in controlled conditions, ensuring healthy seedlings for transplanting outside.
+Ensure seedlings have plenty of light and warmth.

 Plant Bare Root Trees and Shrubs

-Dig a hole wide enough to spread the roots comfortably, backfill with soil, and water thoroughly to help settle the plant.
+Dig a hole wide enough to spread the roots comfortably, backfill with soil, and water thoroughly.

 Protect Against Frost

-Frost can still threaten tender plants in February.
-Cover vulnerable plants with horticultural fleece or cloches and add a layer of mulch to protect roots and retain moisture.
-Mulching not only insulates the soil but also helps suppress weeds, saving you work later in the season.
+Frost can threaten tender plants in February.
+Cover vulnerable plants with horticultural fleece or cloches and add mulch to protect roots and retain moisture.

 Houseplant Care